uvdesk/ecommerce/README.md

 $ php bin/console doctrine:migrations:migrate
 ```

-This command will automatically search and configure any available packages found within the apps directory.
+These commands will automatically search and configure any available packages found within the apps directory.
 Once your packages have been configured successfully, they are ready for use.